Ad Noctum: Circuit(ry is Dark)

 Someone’s taken a crowbar to reality at some point during the past twenty-seven days.
 But what does it matter, really?
 There’s nothing to anchor him to anything anymore.
 Gloria, Gloria is—

-“Why can he see you?”
-The soldier asks Rush’s gel-free counterpart.
+“Why can he see you?” the soldier asks Rush’s gel-free mirror image.
 “I’m assuming you’re not purposefully manifesting to him?”

 “I’m not.”
 His doppelgänger shrugs.
 “But he was in there for twenty-seven days.
 That makes him a rare variant.
 It was the stolen crystal tech that woke him, I think.”
 His expression is sympathetic.
 “He’s difficult to place on the Ascension Spectrum.
 But he rates.
 He rates higher than any pre-Destiny variant.
 He seems to have a clear view into the astral plane, for one.
 That’s new.
 Difficult to handle.”